Are you trying to install a new Kodi add-on, but instead you’re getting the Failed to Install a Dependency error message

 The way to fix the “Failed to install dependency” error is to deactivate your repositories that don’t work anymore.

-For instance, if you have the TVAddons.ag Add-on Repository enabled, then disable it.
+For instance, if you have any of the below offline repositories, then disable them.
 The reason why you should do this is that when add-ons are installing and trying install dependencies, sometimes they try to get them from those repositories, and they fail.

 When you install working repositories, disable the broken ones so Kodi can find dependencies in the working repos.